sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 #### Functional requirements

-The Spectrum-2 and Spectrum-3 swithes will be deployed as a tunnel gateway.
-The gateway should be able to connect next-generation VxLAN data centers to legacy network.

 At a high level the following should be supported:

-- stiching between VxLAN and NVGRE tunnels and vise versa
-- stiching between VxLAN and GRE tunnels and vise versa
 - NVGRE tunnel should be able to work in parallel to VxLAN tunnel
-- NVGRE tunnel should be supported on Spectrum-2 based devices and above
-- NVGRE tunnel should be able to support RIF counters

-Tunnel stitching - decapsulating VxLAN packet and encapsulating it with NVGRE header.

 #### Orchagent requirements